isha-maharjan/java-learning/README.md

 ## Topic                                     ## Description

-Simple Program                               Basic Java program structure and method Taking Input                                 Demonstrates how to take user input using Scanner Conditional Statements                       Shows usage of if, elseif and else Looping                                      Covers  loops
+Simple Program                               Basic Java program structure and method <br>
+Taking Input                                 Demonstrates how to take user input using Scanner Conditional Statements                       Shows usage of if, elseif and else Looping                                      Covers  loops